 "Therefore I esteem all thy precepts concerning all things to be right;

-and I hate every false way
+and I hate every false way."

 Psalm 119:128